 Truffles and magic mushrooms: what are the effects?

 Truffles and magic mushrooms contain a compound called psilocybin which enhances serotonin activity in the brain.
-Doing truffles in the Netherlands can make the user euphoric, feel at peace in world and searingly introspective and insightful (and probably give you a bit anxiety with regards to the crappy weather in the Netherlands).
+Doing truffles in the Netherlands can make the user euphoric, feel at peace in the world and searingly introspective and insightful (and probably give you a bit of anxiety in regards to the crappy weather in the Netherlands).
 Colours and geometric patterns become more vivid.
 Some accounts do report nausea as a side effect of the trip.

 The trip lasts between four and six hours but time is often distorted while you are tripping.
 It depends on the strength of the truffle and the mood or state of mind the user is in whilst taking it.
-Some people cope okay with this but others panic themselves into believing their stuck in a never-ending time warp.
+Some people cope okay with this but others panic themselves into believing they’re stuck in a never-ending time warp.
 In a similar vein to people who say “time heals all” while going through a bad breakup, I won’t tell you “it’s just a trip, don’t panic”.
 All you can do is get through it and have a reassuring friend to calm you down and watch over you.